guettli/frow--fragments-over-the-wire/README.md

 * Branch off interactions into modals, popups or drawers.
 Return to the main page when you're done.
 * Validate forms against server rules while filling in fields.

+Written in Coffeescript.

+# VanillaJS

+VanillaJS is a joke.
+It does not really exist.
+It just means: Don't use a framework, use JavaScript.

 # Conclusion

-Reloading the whole page via XMLHttpRequest is not enough.
-Turbolinks is out.
-HTMX is simple, that's nice, but Unpoly gives me much more.
-I will use Unpoly.
+I am unsure.
+I guess I will use no framework, and TypeScript instead of JS.

 # Related